Need to talk? Call 1800 882 436.

 • A short cervix during pregnancy increases the chance of having a preterm (early) birth.

-• A short cervix can be managed during pregnancy with rest, progesterone medicine or a procedure called cervical cerclage.
+• A short cervix can be managed during pregnancy with progesterone medicine or a procedure called cervical cerclage.

 What is the cervix?